hideyukiinada/transfer-learning/food101.md

 https://www.vision.ee.ethz.ch/datasets_extra/food-101/

 Head over to the page, and download the dataset to your local disk.
+Please be sure to check if you are allowed to use the dataset for your specific purpose.

 The dataset has 101 classes of food images and the total number of images is 101,000.

 Once you download the food-101.tar.gz, you can expand by typing: